Toblerity/Fiona/docs/manual.rst

 "up".
 Orientation of polygons is significant in some applications, extruded polygons in Google Earth for one.
 No other library (like :py:mod:`Shapely`) is needed here, which keeps it uncomplicated.
-There's a :file:`test_uk` file in the Fiona repository that we'll use in this and other examples.
+There's a :file:`test_uk` file in the Fiona repository for use in this and other examples.

 .. sourcecode:: python